 If your lawn furniture cushion covers can be zipped off, use the delicate cycle to clean them in the washing machine.
 If they don’t zip off, the washer is not your best bet—your cushions could become permanently lumpy and misshapen!
-Instead, spray them with a mixture that is equal parts vinegar and water and scrub vigorously.
-Fabric umbrellas can be treated with the same vinegar and water solution, and then rinsed with the hose.
+Instead, spray them with a mixture that is equal parts vinegar and water and

 If your patio is of the brick or stone variety, it might need some love to prepare for the warmer weather.
 If you start early enough, you can often avoid the weeds that grow through the cracks in your patio pavers.
 First, pour boiling water in the cracks to shock the roots of last year’s weeds.
 A teakettle will make this a quick and easy chore.
 Fill the cracks with sand to discourage weeds from growing in the soil below.
 Then, generously douse the sandy cracks with vinegar and dish soap.
 This will clean the pavers and further inhibit weeds.
 Finally, if you’re sure you never want plants to grow there, sprinkle salt between the cracks (a tactic supposedly used by the Romans to destroy their enemies’ crops).
 Rain and groundwater will shift the salt slightly, so you want to only use a small amount to ensure the area around the patio remains green and grassy.